 Startup & Digital

-We are a Startup Business model in China, flexible fast growthing and messy.
+We are a Startup Business model in China, flexible fast growing, and messy.

-We are a Pure Digital player, focus on Digital since 6years.
-We follow the Marketing Trends and guide Clients to right Strategies to enter the Chinese or activate Results.
+We are a Pure Digital player, focusing on Digital for 6 years.
+We follow the Marketing Trends and guide Clients to the right Strategies to enter the Chinese or activate Results.

 Not Really Western and not really Chinese

-We are International and Chinese team, We keep Brand DNA and localize Marketing Campaign to maximize Results.
+We are an International and Chinese team, We keep Brand DNA and localize Marketing campaigns to maximize Results.

 We understand your Chinese consumers better than you do…

-We also understand the foreign brands’ Problems when they tried to enter the Chinese market and are ready to help you, step by step, and push our clients to success on the Chinese Market.
+We also understand the foreign brands’ Problems when they tried to enter the Chinese market and are ready to help you, step by step, and push our clients to succeed in the Chinese Market.

-We avoid Bullshit, avoid Promise and are Dream Killers.
+We avoid Bullshit, avoid promises, and are Dream Killers.
 I know it is not sexy but our Clients like it.